 As the name suggests, bank processing fees are the recurring fees a bank charges you to cover the cost of the services it provides.
 Banks charge processing fees since they incur many costs when processing your service requests, such as credit card requests.

 For example, when you apply for a loan, the bank upholds due diligence to establish your eligibility.
 Such would include making legal inquiries.
 Costs of documentation also explain bank processing fees since banks are after profit and not loss.

 Processing fees are mostly charged when one applies for a credit card, loan or hires someone to perform certain services.
-While the First Premier Bank processing fee may be relatively convenient for some, it could be too high for other users, thus provoking the thought and need of fighting the fees.
+While the may be relatively convenient for some, it could be too high for other users, thus provoking the thought and need of fighting the fees.